-- □ The Accounting Officer shall establish the necessary award structures to perform the award/adjudication of quotations and bids. - □ The following award structures must be provided for: - A delegated official for awards up to a certain threshold. - A Bid Adjudication Committee for awards as delegated by the Accounting Officer in writing. - The Accounting Officer for awards not formally delegated to any other award structure. - D The award structure for a specific quotation/bid cannot be an official who: - Performed the evaluation or made a recommendation in respect of that quotation/bid. - Served on the Bid Evaluation Committee, which processed that quotation/bid. - No advisor may form part of the final decision-making process regarding the award of bids. - □ The Accounting Officer may utilise the services of any other institution's Bid Adjudication Committee if and when required. - □ A quorum for the meeting shall be 50% plus 1 of the members appointed. - 5.2.1 The SCM Unit shall be responsible to establish the Award Structures in conjunction with the Accounting Officer. - 5.2.2 The delegated officials who shall act as award structure shall be appointed in writing by the Accounting Officer. - 5.2.3 Predetermined meetings at regular intervals shall be held by the award structure

-- 5.2.4 Before the start of the each meeting, each member should declare its interest in writing pertaining to the specific bid(s) in question. - 5.2.5 Should an interest be declared which constitutes a conflict, the member must recuse him/herself as a member of the Committee for the discussion of the quotation or bid under consideration.
+- □ The Accounting Officer shall establish the necessary award structures to perform the award/adjudication of quotations and bids. - □ The following award structures must be provided for: - A delegated official for awards up to a certain threshold. - A Bid Adjudication Committee for awards as delegated by the Accounting Officer in writing. - The Accounting Officer for awards not formally delegated to any other award structure. - □ The award structure for a specific quotation/bid cannot be an official who: - Performed the evaluation or made a recommendation in respect of that quotation/bid. - Served on the Bid Evaluation Committee, which processed that quotation/bid. - No advisor may form part of the final decision-making process regarding the award of bids. - The Accounting Officer may utilise the services of any other institution's Bid Adjudication Committee if and when required. - □ A quorum for the meeting shall be 50% plus 1 of the members appointed. - 5.2.1 The SCM Unit shall be responsible to establish the Award Structures in conjunction with the Accounting Officer. - 5.2.2 The delegated officials who shall act as award structure shall be appointed in writing by the Accounting Officer. - 5.2.3 Predetermined meetings at regular intervals shall be held by the award structure - 5.2.4 Before the start of the each meeting, each member should declare its interest in writing pertaining to the specific bid(s) in question. - 5.2.5 Should an interest be declared which constitutes a conflict, the member must recuse him/herself as a member of the Committee for the discussion of the quotation or bid under consideration.
 The Committee must quadrate before the meeting proceeds.
 The member is allowed to re-join the meeting after discussion of a specific bid/quote has been finalised.
-The best way is to discuss any memos where there is conflict of interest last so that a member who operates a business or whose family does is replaced. - 5.2.6 The SCM Unit shall timely route the recommendations/all necessary supporting documentation for the proposed award to the Committee Members. - 5.2.7 The SCM Unit shall act as Secretariat for the Committee meetings.
+The best way is to discuss any memos where there is conflict of interest last so that a member who operates a business or whose family does is replaced.